-One of the intriguing subjects of Daniel 9 is the time the Jewish people would be in captivity in Babylon.
+One intriguing prophecy of Daniel 9 is the 70 years the Jewish people would be in captivity in Babylon.
 When did this occur?
 What can we learn from it?

 Daniel 9 contains two important prophecies: the first lasted 70 years and the second covers 70 weeks.
 The second prophecy is addressed in another article titled “70 Weeks of Daniel.”
 This article will focus on the first prophecy.